 3. VC Firms Want Explosive Growth

 When we say that VC firms want to grow your business, we’re not just referring to making lots of money.
 For VC firms, success means turning startups into publicly traded companies.
 Once you receive your final round of funding, your VC firm will likely set their sights on an IPO.
-If the firm made their investment very early on, an IPO could result in unbelievable earnings.
+If the firm made its investment very early on, an IPO could result in unbelievable earnings.

 So, while investors might actually care about your personal goals, it’s all about the money for VC firms.